Peaceful nature and smalltown feel in New Orleans suburb

 Top marks for St. Tammany Parish Public Schools

 Thanks to St. Tammany Parish Public Schools, students throughout the Northshore have access to "some of the most high-achieving schools in all of New Orleans," says Roberts.
 With an extremely parent-involved community, as well as the resources and productive atmosphere this creates, these schools are the kind where teachers have to tell parents, "Alright, that's enough, we have too many volunteers."
 Students in pre-K through second grade can attend Madisonville Elementary School, which earned a rating of B from the educational review site, Niche, while students in third to sixth grade can attend schools like Joseph B. Lancaster Elementary, which received an A-minus and is also rated as #23 in Best Public Elementary Schools in the New Orleans Area by Niche.
-Madisonville Junior High and Covington High receive ratings of A-minus and B-minus from Niche and provide older students with quality education.
-Covington High offers bus transportation for its students and offers programs for its students like the 4H Club, an Art Club and an Environmental Club.
+Madisonville Junior High receives a rating of A-minus from Niche and provides older students with quality education.

 Known for its dedicated staff and engaged families, Madisonville Elementary School reflects the charm and values of the town it serves.